DigiXess/documents-template/README.md

 ## How to Use?

-Follow the guidelines in the [Document Guidelines](/docs/document-guidelines.md "Document Guidelines") to create and manage documents.
+- Follow the guidelines in the [Document Guidelines](/docs/document-guidelines.md "Document Guidelines") to create and manage documents.
+- Remove the additional files and folders in `/docs/` that are not needed for your project.

 ## Issue tracker